yoanm/Readme/Tests.md

 ## Tests order
  * To have the smaller execution time, run tests from faster to slower.
  * Order to run tests :
-   * Technical
+   * Technical tests

      1 - **Unit level**

      2 -  **Integration level** : Slower than previous ones
-   * Functional :
+   * Functional tests

-     No need to run functional test if technical ones have failed
+     No need to run functional tests if technical ones have failed

      3 - With **Phpunit**